ichswarox/NotionNext/docusaurus/Resources/docs/3dapp/easy-blend-normals-v1.0.1.md

 - Document creative techniques and workflows
 - Include technical specifications and usage tips

+### System Requirements
+- Blender 4.5
+- Minimum 4GB RAM recommended
+- 50MB available disk space
+- Internet connection for initial download

+---

+*Note: This is a third-party plugin for Blender.
+"Blender" is a registered trademark of the Blender Foundation.*

 <!-- The Last Part-Download -->
 ## Download Information